 Oven-roasting vegetables brings out their natural sweetness, and this recipe for classic roasted root vegetables proves it deliciously.
 For this flexible dish, you can vary the vegetables suggested here, as well as the amounts.

 While the oven is running hot, roast a batch of your favorite plant protein — tofu, tempeh, and/or seitan, coated with barbecue sauce or teriyaki marinade.

 Experiment with variations: Explore the variations and ways to serve this, both as a main dish and salad in the notes section of the recipe box.
 The beauty of this simple recipe is in the flexibility of its presentation!

-To make this a main dish, serve on a bed of cooked brown or green lentils as shown in the photos in this post, or on a bed of quinoa mixed with black or small red beans.
+To make this a main dish: serve on a bed of cooked brown or green lentils as shown in the photos in this post (use canned lentils to save time), or on a bed of quinoa mixed with black or small red beans.

-Another idea: Transform the dish into a delicious warm salad.
-Toss the vegetables with a splash of extra-virgin olive oil and balsamic or wine vinegar, or a readymade vinaigrette.
+Transform the dish into a tasty warm salad.
+Toss the vegetables with a splash of extra-virgin olive oil and balsamic or wine vinegar, or a bottled or homemade vinaigrette.
 Serve with a simple bean dish or bean salad on the side.

 - 1 large sweet potato, peeled, cut in half lengthwise and sliced